bcit-ci/CodeIgniter/user_guide_src/source/helpers/text_helper.rst

 	Truncates a string to the number of *characters* specified.
-It maintains the integrity of words so the character count may be slightly more or less then what you specify.
+It maintains the integrity of words so the character count may be slightly more or less than what you specify.

 	Example::